Mapping species richness in attribute space

 attribute space, where axes correspond to any quantitative information

 that can be attributed to a species.
-The letsR
+The letsR package

 provides tools to construct and analyze presence–absence matrices (PAMs)